On melting and freezing for the 2d radial Stefan problem: Introduction

 {\it 1.
 More melting regimes}.
 In the setting of the Stefan and Hele-Shaw problems, the authors consider in ~\cite{QuVa2000} a melting scenario for the one-phase Stefan problem outside a fixed domain containing the origin and kept at a pre-fixed non-negative and nontrivial temperature, acting as an effective heat source.
 The liquid thus expands to infinity for positive initial data and an asymptotic rate of expansion for the free-boundary radius is obtained.
 Note that this situation is quite different from our setting as there is no such heat source in our case, and the freezing/melting process is driven entirely by the choice of initial conditions.\\

 {\it 2.
 Solitary wave regimes}.
 A non trivial global-in-time dynamics with convergence to the solitary wave similar to that described by theorem~\ref{T:MAINbis} has been derived in other critical settings, see for example \cite{NT2}, \cite{MMR}, \cite{MMN}.
-The quantized convergence rates with logarithmics corrections are reminiscent of some classical nonlinear dynamical systems scenarios, see for example \cite{galaywayne}.\\
+The quantised convergence rates with logarithmic corrections are reminiscent of some classical nonlinear dynamical systems scenarios, see for example \cite{galaywayne}.\\

 The first main open problem following this work is the understanding of the full non radial stability of the free boundary problem in the stable melting regime $k=0$ which should be amenable to our approach.
 Let us mention that a related problem in the context of evaporating drops was recently studied and solved in the setting of a {\em self-similar} collapse in the very nice work~\cite{FontHongHwang}.
-The second main open problem is to give a complete description of the flow for small initial data, and here the constructions and underlying functional framework of Theorem \ref{T:MAIN} and Theorem \ref{T:MAINbis} will be essential steps.
+The second main open problem is to give a complete description of the flow for small initial data, and here we expect that the constructions and underlying functional framework of Theorem \ref{T:MAIN} and Theorem \ref{T:MAINbis} are essential steps.